burlster1980/arupcodev060/content/arup-pages/campaigns/covid-19-launch-v4.md

         		<div class="mid-width">
         			<h2 class="section-heading animate animate-content">Rapid adaptation</h2>
                     <div class="animate animate-content">
         			    <p>Traditionally, business never stops for breath.
 Right now, it’s vital for organisations to hit the pause button, adapting the way their people, resources, services and assets are deployed.
-We are exploring how this might work for a range of different sectors:</p>
+We are exploring how this might work across many sectors:</p>
                     </div>
         		</div>
         		<!-- add in mobile version -->